aevilla160/hpc_docs/docs/running_jobs.md

 ## Running jobs on clusters

-The command `sbatch`, which is shown below, is used to submit jobs to the queue.
-Additional commands to work with and monitor the queue/scheduler include those shown in the table below.
+The command `sbatch`, is used to submit jobs to the queue.
+Additional commands to work with and monitor the queue/scheduler are shown in the table below.

 |Command|Description|
 |--|--|